Zlata Ognevich: Musical career

 Ognevich is a soloist of the Ensemble of Song and Dance of the Ukrainian Armed Forces.

-2010: Eurovision Song Contest 2010

-Ognevich made her first attempt to enter the Eurovision Song Contest with Ukraine.
-Her song was "Tiny Island", which finished fifth with 30 points.
+Ognevich made her first attempt to enter the Eurovision Song Contest in 2010 with the song "Tiny Island", which finished fifth with 30 points.

-2010–2011: Eurovision Song Contest 2011

 In 2011, she made her second unsuccessful attempt to represent Ukraine in the contest.
 This time the song was in the Ukrainian language.
 Her song was "The Kukushka" which finished second.
 Following complaints from viewers about the voting procedure in that years final, a new final was to be held on 3 March 2011.
 However, after Jamala and Ognevich withdrew from this new final in the days before it was scheduled to be held, Mika Newton became the artist to represent Ukraine.